basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 ## Board configuration

 ### Board controller
+{% strip 2 %}
+    {% if board not in ["sltb001a"] %}
         The starter kit is equipped with a Board Controller.
 This controller provides a virtual serial port.
 The board controller is enabled via a GPIO pin.

         By default, this pin is enabled.
 It can be disable by passing `BC_ENABLED=0` to the compiler.

+        **Note:** to use the virtual serial port, ensure you have the latest board controller firmware installed.
+    {% else %}
+        The starter kit is equipped with a Board Controller.
+This controller provides a virtual serial port.
+    {% endif %}
+{% endstrip %}

 **Note:** the board controller *always* configures the virtual serial port at 115200 baud with 8 bits, no parity and one stop bit.
 This also means that it expects data from the MCU with the same settings.

-**Note:** to use the virtual serial port, ensure you have the latest board controller firmware installed.

 {% strip 2, ">" %}
     {% if board in ["slstk3401a", "stk3200", "slwstk6220a"] %}